steveseguin/problems-with-webRTC/README.md

+# Problems with webRTC
+A collection of issues limiting webRTC's adoption

 * Increasing playout buffer delay does not improve quality at all or very little
     * This is a huge issue.
     * It does increase the delay, but not the quality

 * H265 playback support in Chrome.
     * Nvidia Jetson / iPhone can output H265 to WebRTC, but Chrome can't seem to play it back.